List of unproduced films based on DC Comics imprints: Darkchylde film

 In August 2007, Randy Queen, creator of the comic book character Darkchylde, revealed to Newsarama that a movie is in the works.
-In an interview with Nicholas Yanes from scifipulse.net, Queen was asked and responded to a question about a film/television adaptation of Darkchylde: "Yanes: For years now there have been rumors of Darkchylde being turned into an animated series, miniseries for a cable network and movie.
-Are you able to comment on Darkchylde's potential future on in television and film?
+In an interview with Nicholas Yanes from scifipulse.net, Queen was asked and responded to a question about a film/television adaptation of Darkchylde: "Yanes: For years now, there have been rumors of Darkchylde being turned into an animated series, miniseries for a cable network, and movie.
+Are you able to comment on Darkchylde's potential future in television and film?
 Any actresses you'd love to play Ariel?
 Queen: A movie makes so much sense it's ridiculous, and all I can say is that we are working on it.
 I know that's a frustrating answer for fans, but it's a frustrating process.
 It's probably best for me not to comment on actresses, so we'll just all have to wait and see".
 Test footage from the set of Darkchylde emerged in July 2010 and on October 31, John Carpenter was announced to direct.
-Since then, there has not been any further announcements, falling into development hell.
+Since then, there have not been any further announcements, falling into development hell.

 Sleeper film

 In August 2008, Tom Cruise and Sam Raimi were in the process of creating a movie adaptation of Sleeper with Warner Bros., in which Cruise may have starred and Brad Inglesby writing the screenplay, but this rumor went cold.
-In November 2013, the magazine Variety reported that Matt Damon, Ben Affleck and Jennifer Todd would produce the film and Shawn Ryan and David Wiener to pen the film.
-Since then, there has not been any further announcements, falling into development hell.
+In November 2013, the magazine Variety reported that Matt Damon, Ben Affleck, and Jennifer Todd would produce the film, and Shawn Ryan and David Wiener would pen the film.
+Since then, there have not been any further announcements, falling into development hell.